yvnino/react-dropper-element/README.md

 Property        |       Type         |       Description
 :---------------|:-------------------|:--------------------------------
-dropZoneLayout | element object  | React element to appear on top of the the element to drop to. onDrop | function  | on drop handler function isActive | boolean  | Active or disactive the drop zone, default - true
+dropZoneLayout | element object  | React element to appear on top of the element to drop to. onDrop | function  | on drop handler function isActive | boolean  | Active or disactive the drop zone, default - true